Gr8BubbyFish1/linked-blog-starter-md/README.md

-welcome to the show
+Welcome to the mobile show
-there's fun and games abound
+There’s still fun and games trust me